 II GENERAL TERMS AND CONDITIONS

 2.2) Upgrades.
 If Subscriber chooses to upgrade a Service or increase the number of authorized Subscribers during the Subscription Term (a “Subscription Upgrade”), any incremental Subscription Charges associated with such Subscription Upgrade will be prorated over the remaining period of Subscriber’s then current Subscription Term and will be due and payable upon implementation of such Subscription Upgrade.
-In any future Subscription Term, no refunds or credits for Subscription Charges or other fees or payments will be provided to Subscriber if Subscriber elects to downgrade their Service Plan.
+In any future Subscription Term, Subscriber shall be eligible to carry forward r credits for Subscription if Subscriber elects to downgrade their Service Plan.

 2.3) Expenses.
 Travel and expenses are not included in the Service installation and configuration that appears in the Prevalent Sales Quote.
 Prevalent will be reimbursed for those expenses that have been incurred in accordance with this Agreement and itemized on its invoice and accompanied by adequate, supporting documentation.
 Unless otherwise agreed to in advance, all expenses shall be invoiced in arrears after Prevalent has incurred the Expense and after Subscriber has provided prior written approval for reimbursement.

 2.4) Equitable Relief.
-Subscriber acknowledges that any use or disclosure of the Software in a manner inconsistent with the terms of this Agreement, or breach of confidentiality may cause Prevalent irreparable damage for which other remedies may be inadequate, and Subscriber agrees not to oppose any request to a court of competent jurisdiction by Prevalent for injunctive or other equitable relief seeking to restrain such use or disclosure.
+Subscriber acknowledges that any use or disclosure of the Software or Third party Data or Subscriber Data in a manner inconsistent with the terms of this Agreement, or breach of confidentiality may cause Prevalent or Subscriber irreparable damage for which other remedies may be inadequate, and the parties agree not to oppose any request to a court of competent jurisdiction by Prevalent, or Subscriber with respect to the Subscriber Data, for injunctive or other equitable relief seeking to restrain such use or disclosure.
 Subscriber waives any right it may have to require Prevalent post a bond or other form of security as a precondition to any such injunctive relief.

 2.5) Severability.
 If any provision of this Agreement shall be held to be invalid or unenforceable, the remainder of this Agreement shall remain in full force and effect.
 To the extent any express or implied restrictions are not permitted by applicable laws, these express or implied restrictions shall remain in force and effect to the maximum extent permitted by such applicable laws.